 If we show you how to back up your PC for free, will you finally do it?
-Beyond simple hard drive failure, your PC could fall prey to user error or all sorts of nefarious malware.
+Beyond simple hard drive failure, your PC could fall prey to user error, thieves, and all sorts of nefarious malware.
 The only way to ensure that none of your personal files or programs are lost in a catastrophe is to back up everything regularly.

 Creating Windows images with System Backup

-The built-in Windows imaging tool—which creates a backup of all the data on your drive, including Windows itself and your settings, programs, and files—is nowhere near as comprehensive as some premium solutions, and it sometimes has issues with restoring system images from one machine to another, but for maintaining a personal computer it’s acceptable.
+Windows’ built-in imaging tool creates a backup of everything on your drive, including Windows itself and your settings, programs, and data.
+Image backup is the best way to protect your Windows installation.
+Windows’ built-in tool is nowhere near as comprehensive as some premium solutions, but for maintaining a personal computer, it’s acceptable.

-recovery in the Start menu or Windows 8’s Start screen, then click on the Recovery link in the results.
-In the window that opens, click the link to create a recovery drive and insert a USB flash drive into your system to use as the recovery disk.
-Be warned: Any data on the drive will be destroyed when creating the recovery disk.
-Follow the on-screen instructions, and Windows will create the recovery disk in a few seconds.
+recovery in Windows 7’s Start menu, Windows 8’s Start screen, or Windows 10’s search field, then click the Recovery link in the results.
+In the window that opens, click the link to create a recovery drive and follow the instructions.
+Be warned: Any data on the drive will be destroyed when creating the recovery drive.

-Once the recovery disk is created, try booting to it.
-If it works properly you’re ready to create a system image.
-Restart Windows, go to your Start screen, and type
+Once the recovery drive is created, try booting to it.
+If it works properly, remove the flash drive and reboot.
+It’s time to create your image backup.

 When you click System Image Backup, a ‘Create a system image’ window will open.
 On the first screen, you’ll be asked to select the destination for your backup image.
-In the image above, I’m selecting the secondary drive in my system, but you could also store the backup image on a network location, an external drive, or burn it to DVDs.
-Note that if you do the latter, you’ll need a lot of discs.
-My image was almost 47GB.
+The picture to the right shows how you can select an external or secondary internal drive.
+You could also store the backup image on a network location or burn it to DVDs, but that last option will take a lot of discs and even more time.

 Next, you’ll be asked to confirm your backup settings.
 Double-check that you’re backing up your primary drive, which contains your operating system, applications, personal files, and the like.
 If the correct drive is listed, click the Start Backup button, and the Windows imaging tool will create the system image.